mandreyel/ILL/README.md

 ## Running it

-Just execute `./jasp/repl.py` for a repl and `./jasp/jasp.py $filename` to run source code.
+Just execute `./jasp/repl.py` for the repl and `./jasp/jasp.py $filename` to run source code.
+Yes, it's not very ergonomic.
+Yet.